aci-ref/facilitation_leading_practices/activities/04-aci_plan.md

 their end goals.
-To capture the requirements and major steps of taking the researcher from the engagement meeting to a realized research product that utilizes key cyberinfrastructure components for scaling and acceleration, an Advanced Cyberinfrastructure Plan (ACI plan) is necessary.
+To capture the requirements and major steps of taking the researcher from the engagement meeting to a realized research product that utilizes key cyberinfrastructure components for scaling and acceleration, an ACI plan is necessary.
 An ACI plan’s purpose is to capture all the general or specific goals and then break those down into actionable tasks and possibly a rough timeline.
 The ACI plan can be thought of as a document